relaxdiego/aircraft/README.md

 WARNING: Make sure you are using a virtualenv before running this command.
 Since it
-         uses pip-sync to install dependencies, it will remove any package that is not listed in either `dev-requirements.in` or `setup.py`.
+         uses pip-sync to install dependencies, it will remove any package that is not listed in either `requirements-dev.in` or `setup.py`.
 If you followed the steps in Prepare Your Development Environment above, then you're good.

 ```